maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Examples:

-This program prints out the ASCII values of the characters in a text file, by looping until the EOF is reached.
+This program prints out the ASCII values of the characters in a text file, by looping over GET until the EOF is reached.

     10 OPEN#1,"testfile.txt","r"
     20 GET#1,A
     30 PRINT#1,A
     40 IF EOF(1)=0 THEN 20
     50 CLOSE#1

+#### Availability:

+EOF was added in 2.1.0.

 <!-- TOC --><a name="matrix-statements-operators-and-functions"></a>
 ## Matrix statements, operators and functions